daapp/tcltk-rotext/README.md

-* DESCRIPTION
+# tcltk-rotext

 This is readonly text widget for Tcl/Tk.

-* REQUIREMENTS
+# REQUIREMENTS

 - snit (from tcllib) :: heavyweight, but useful for later extension

-* EXAMPLE
+# EXAMPLE

 At the end of module.